 PARTICIPATING POST-SECONDARY SCHOOLS:

-BC – 12 school options - New Image College - Vancouver Film School - Vancouver Acting School - SFU - UBC - CapU - VanArts - UFV - UVIC - Vancouver Island University - Thompson Rivers University - Canadian College of Performing Arts
+BC – 12 school options - Douglas College - New Image College - Vancouver Film School - Vancouver Acting School - SFU - CapU - VanArts - UFV - UVIC - Vancouver Island University - Thompson Rivers University - Canadian College of Performing Arts

-Alberta – 4 school options - University of Alberta - Rosebud School of the Arts - University of Calgary - Ambrose University
+Alberta – 5 school options - University of Alberta - Rosebud School of the Arts - University of Calgary - Ambrose University - Macewan University

-Ontario – 5 school options - York University - University of Windsor - University of Waterloo - Brock University - George Brown College
+Ontario – 6 school options - York University - University of Windsor - Queens University - Brock University - Randolph College - George Brown College

 Quebec – 1 school option - Concordia University